 If you are in the US, it’s worth recognizing that many of the expenses you incur as a freelance software developer – in particular, equipment and any travel you have to do as part of your job – can be written off as a business expense.
 This can dramatically lower the amount of tax you pay on your earnings, which in turn can lower your quoted rate, which in turn can make you a more competitive prospect when you are bidding for work.

-If you’re outside the US, you should also be careful when it comes to working out your taxes.
+If you’re outside the US, you should also be careful when it comes to working out your taxes as software developers.
 The IRS is notoriously keen when it comes to taxing citizens working with US dollars, and the majority of developers around the world are paid in this currency.

 Increasing Your Rates

-Finally, let’s look at some key strategies for increasing your pay rate.
+Finally, let’s look at some key strategies for increasing your pay rate as software developers.
 There are some basic, and fairly obvious, ways to do that.
 One is to increase your experience and to provide clients with an impressive portfolio of jobs you have completed.
 Both of these can help you in negotiating a better rate for your time.
-In addition, however, there are two further strategies you can use to increase your rate of pay.
+Also, however, there are two further strategies you can use to increase your rate of pay.

 In practice, this means that developers need to start talking the language of business if they are going to go for higher rates of pay.
 Developers tend to talk about complex issues like scalability, reusability, clarity, calculated risks, and many more.
 The business primarily speaks in two dialects — time and money.

-When negotiating your pay rate, this is a critical realization.
+When negotiating your pay rate as software developers, this is a critical realization.
 Rather than speaking about the technical difficulties of the task your prospective employer is asking you to do, talk about the time and money that it will require.
-Instead of pointing out that the code they want you to work with is totally obscure, talk about how much extra time it will take you to unravel it.
+Instead of pointing out that the code they want you to work with is obscure, talk about how much extra time it will take you to unravel it.

 Don’t Give It Away